- San Antonio

 As for getting around, use the disco buses which transport clubbers along the road linking San Antonio, San Rafael and Ibiza Town.
 Additionally, taxis are cheap, especially if there is a group of you.

-The clubbing season runs from June to September although there are big parties around New Year's, Christmas and Easter.
-Dress codes are non-existent - in fact, the more outlandish and extroverted your appearance, the better your chance of gaining free admission.
-Drugs are widely available, and although tolerated for personal use by the local police, they are illegal.
+The clubbing season runs from late May to September, although there are big parties around New Year's, Christmas, and Easter.
+Dress codes are non-existent.
+In fact, the more outlandish and extroverted your appearance, the better your chance of gaining free admission.

 Become our Ibiza Travel Expert